 The other outfitter that I can recommend for wagon conversion equipment is Dog Works and you can see their products at DogWorks.com.
 Here is a photo of their single and double shafts.
 As you will note, the design of the single dog shaft is similar to that made by Allan, complete with whiffle tree.

-Dog Works also offers accessories like a trailer and seats.Peter Maniate has been writing a column about Newfoundland dogs since January, 1996, originally for Dogs in Canada magazine and now for Newf News.
-The preceding column originally appeared in the November/December, 2012 issue of Newf News.
+Dog Works also offers accessories like a trailer and seats.Peter Maniate is a Newfoundland dog breeder and a professional trainer specializing in dog carting.
+Since 1979 he has been writing a bi-monthly column in the Newf News entitled Carting Corner.
+The preceding column originally appeared in the November/December, 2012 issue.
 Permission is granted for re-publication of the preceding article or excerpts from it as long as the author is credited and the name of the original publication and date of first publication is included.